JamesLiu12/FPS-Simulator/README.md

 waking up landing at *NOVA*.
 The way back to earth is filled with digital lifeforms known as *the creeper*.
 Players are being endowed with an *AI Special Attack Armstrong Weapon* that guides the power of hope.
-In the waves of sieges by *the creeper*, they will use firearms with different personalities and capabilities, fight off strong enemies with them, find the exit back to earch, and gradually discover the truth of the android company *Artifici Inifinity*.
+In the waves of sieges by *the creeper*, they will use firearms with different personalities and capabilities, fight off strong enemies with them, find the exit, and gradually discover the truth of the android company *Artifici Inifinity*.

 ---

 ## Game Target
+Destroy enemies with your powerful weapon and find a way to escape in the maze.
 ---

 ## Game Controls